mui/material-ui/docs/data/material/components/cards/cards.md

 ## Active style

-To style a card to look like it's active, attach a `data-active` and style it with `&[data-active]` selector.
+To style a card to look like it's active, attach a `data-active` to `CardActionArea` component and style it with `&[data-active]` selector.

 {{"demo": "SelectActionCard.js", "bg": true}}